 This demonstrates that the purpose of the provision was to prevent income splitting and the consequential reduction of tax paid.
 Allowing a deduction to the lessee would not negate this purpose.

-These provisions support the conclusion that section GD 10 is intended to apply to both parties to a transaction.
+The above points also support the conclusion that section GD 10 is intended to apply to both the lessee and lessor in the relevant transaction.

 Deeming not limited to section GD 10